sketchybinary/bettercap/README.md

 The project is documented [here](https://www.bettercap.org/).

+## Kubernetes
+To deploy on kubernetes using the prebuilt image quay.io/sketchybinary/bettercap, simply update bettercap.yaml with your own ingress information and password, then `kubectl apply -f bettercap.yaml`.
+After the container is running, you can use `iw phy "$PHY" set netns "$PID"` to grant the bettercap container namespace access to your wireless device.
+Find $PHY from the interface name by running `iw wlp5s0 info` and looking at the 'wiphy' parameter.
+For example, "wiphy0" becomes "phy0".
 ## License

 `bettercap` is made with ♥  by [the dev team](https://github.com/orgs/bettercap/people) and it's released under the GPL 3 license.